MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Result/index2.md

 Enter test score: 101

-Only score from 0 to 100 are valid.
+Only scores from 0 to 100 are valid.

 Enter test score: 11